A comparison of community based preventive services to improve child dental health: a single centre randomised interventional prevention trial

 Participant inclusion criteria

-1. Parents or principal carers of a child between eight and twelve months of age at recruitment
+1. Parents or principal carers of a child between 8 and 12 months of age at recruitment

 2. Residing in the City of Salford

 3. Able to read and understand the study literature with/out a translator/interpreter and provide written informed consent

 Planned sample size: 732; UK sample size: 732